iPhone 17 Pro Ran a 400B LLM. Here's How.

 The 0.6 t/s speed is a red herring.
 Nobody is going to use a 400B model for interactive chat on an iPhone.
 The real story is what happens when you combine these techniques with smaller, purpose-built models that can actually run at usable speeds on mobile hardware.

 Apple has been quietly building toward this.
-The A19 Pro's Neural Engine, combined with the "LLM in a Flash" techniques, suggests Apple is laying the groundwork for a Siri that thinks locally first and only phones home for complex tasks.
+The A19 Pro's Neural Engine, combined with the "LLM in a Flash" techniques, suggests Apple is laying the groundwork for an Apple Intelligence that thinks locally first and only phones home for frontier-class tasks.

 Private AI Assistants